scott-howard-james/encyclopedia/README.md

 		F['Section 1', 'font'] = 'Helvetica'

-Will affect *Section 1* and *Section 1.1*  but will not affect the overall document.
-Similarly, a new section created at the *Document* level
+will affect *Section 1* and *Section 1.1*  but will not affect the overall document.
+A new section created at the *Document* level

 		F['Document'] = 'Section 2'

-will also be unaffected by the font assignment but further subsections below *Section 1.1*
+will be unaffected by the font assignment but further subsections below *Section 1.1*

 		F['Section 1.1'] = 'Section 1.1.1'